Annual Event Awards

 - Since UTSNZ was established in late 2015, the inter-tertiary competition has moved from being one big “Easter tournie” to a series of individual championship events with a focus on top-level sporting performance.
 The University of Auckland has been victorious every year since the rebirth.

-- In 2018 NZ’s universities and where able, other tertiary institutions, have competed in women’s sevens, 3x3 basketball, futsal, table tennis, badminton, hockey, volleyball, ultimate frisbee, 5x5 basketball and netball to vie for Shield points.
+- Currently New Zealand's eight universities and where able, other tertiary institutions, are able to compete in sport including rowing, 3x3 basketball, futsal, table tennis, badminton, hockey, volleyball, ultimate frisbee, 5x5 basketball and netball to vie for Shield points.

 UTSNZ National Tertiary Championship Teams